Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "You look more relaxed," she commented as she sat.
 The door opened as she did so, admitting the remainder of the crew.

-"The shit’s gonna hit the fan at some point love, but...no sense in driving myself up the wall, hey?"
+"The shit’s gonna hit the fan at some point love, but... no sense in driving myself up the wall, hey?"

 Bruuk chittered quietly in the background while he continued his cookery bustle.

 "Shit?
 Fan?"
 Urgug pulsed a nauseated hue.
-"That sounds...messy and disgusting."
+"That sounds... messy and disgusting."

 "Yup.
 Good metaphor, ain’t it?"

-"Very...visual."
+"Very... visual."

 "Nah," Bruuk chimed in as he ladeled some sort of curry-like concoction into a serving pot.
 "All I can imagine is the *smell."*

-"And the *sound,"* Moj added, fervently. *"Good* metaphor."
+"And the *sound,"* Moj added, fervently. "*Good* metaphor."

 "Perhaps we could have *fewer* scatalogical analogies at the dining table, however?"
 Trrrk’k requested, lowering himself onto his bench seat.